CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-25-Agile-Mindset-What-It-Really-Takes-To-Work-This-Way.md

 A lot of these practices, as the framework describes, are very extreme.
 I have found minimal use from "storypoints".
 I can see estimating a sprint of work is possible.
 Then the team can estimate when a project is completed.
-This has real-world usefulness in the software process.
-Despite all the dysfunction (which may already be there) from using these practices.
+This has real-world usefulness in the software process despite all the dysfunction (which may already be there) from using these practices.
 Setting a sustainable pace is another value that is easy to say, hard to implement.
 There is a very real tendency to treat developers as cogs in a machine, and ignore the fact you need them long term as well as short term.

 ## Designing in XP: Why Refactoring and CRC Cards Trump Heavy Docs
 #### Agile Value: Working Software over comprehensive documentation

 Agile came as a reaction to a reaction.
-Waterfall was overused in the development of software as the only method to produce this software.
+Waterfall was overused in the development of software.
 Management reacted to these failing projects by introducing even more processes and procedures.
 Programmers disliked this change.
 It invited even more project failure at the time.
 Agile came about to course-correct this reaction.
 Yet, the course correct is too far in the anti-planning direction.

 What does XP have to say about design?